We’ve been delivering safe, affordable, reliable electricity for well over a century.

 If you care about things like smarter, cleaner energy for the future, then the place to start your professional career is at Edison.

-SoCore Energy and Edison Transmission are not the same as Southern California Edison, the utility, and SoCore Energy and Edison Transmission are not regulated by the California Public Utilities Commission.
+SoCore Energy and Edison Transmission are not the same company as Southern California Edison, the utility, and SoCore Energy and Edison Transmission are not regulated by the California Public Utilities Commission.